Teledyne Technologies Incorporated (NYSE:TDY) Given Consensus Recommendation of “Buy” by Brokerages

-Shares of Teledyne Technologies Incorporated (NYSE:TDY) have been assigned an average rating of “Buy” from the six analysts that are presently covering the company, MarketBeat Ratings reports.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating and four have issued a buy rating on the company.
-The average 12 month price objective among brokers that have issued a report on the stock in the last year is $507.80.
+Teledyne Technologies Incorporated (NYSE:TDY) has received a consensus rating of “Buy” from the six analysts that are currently covering the company, MarketBeat Ratings reports.
+One analyst has rated the stock with a sell recommendation, one has issued a hold recommendation and four have assigned a buy recommendation to the company.
+The average 1-year price target among brokers that have issued a report on the stock in the last year is $507.80.

-Separately, Morgan Stanley initiated coverage on Teledyne Technologies in a research note on Friday.
-They issued an “underweight” rating and a $450.00 price objective on the stock.
+Separately, Morgan Stanley initiated coverage on shares of Teledyne Technologies in a research note on Friday, December 3rd.
+They set an “underweight” rating and a $450.00 target price on the stock.

-In related news, VP Melanie Susan Cibik sold 2,000 shares of Teledyne Technologies stock in a transaction that occurred on Tuesday, November 16th.
-The shares were sold at an average price of $450.00, for a total value of $900,000.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Simon M. Lorne sold 5,450 shares of Teledyne Technologies stock in a transaction that occurred on Wednesday, November 24th.
-The shares were sold at an average price of $435.70, for a total transaction of $2,374,565.00.
+In related news, Director Simon M. Lorne sold 5,450 shares of the stock in a transaction on Wednesday, November 24th.
+The stock was sold at an average price of $435.70, for a total transaction of $2,374,565.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, CEO Aldo Pichelli sold 4,074 shares of the stock in a transaction on Wednesday, September 22nd.
+The stock was sold at an average price of $419.00, for a total value of $1,707,006.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 11,524 shares of company stock worth $4,981,571 over the last 90 days.
+Over the last 90 days, insiders have sold 11,524 shares of company stock worth $4,981,571.
 Insiders own 3.10% of the company’s stock.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Bank of Montreal Can lifted its position in Teledyne Technologies by 145.0% in the second quarter.
-Bank of Montreal Can now owns 59,480 shares of the scientific and technical instruments company’s stock valued at $25,154,000 after acquiring an additional 35,204 shares during the last quarter.
-New Mexico Educational Retirement Board grew its position in Teledyne Technologies by 30.4% during the second quarter.
-New Mexico Educational Retirement Board now owns 3,129 shares of the scientific and technical instruments company’s stock worth $1,311,000 after buying an additional 729 shares during the period.
-Advisor Group Holdings Inc. grew its position in Teledyne Technologies by 39.5% during the second quarter.
-Advisor Group Holdings Inc. now owns 6,530 shares of the scientific and technical instruments company’s stock worth $2,741,000 after buying an additional 1,850 shares during the period.
-Blueshift Asset Management LLC grew its position in Teledyne Technologies by 397.4% during the second quarter.
-Blueshift Asset Management LLC now owns 15,015 shares of the scientific and technical instruments company’s stock worth $6,289,000 after buying an additional 11,996 shares during the period.
-Finally, Parsons Capital Management Inc. RI acquired a new stake in shares of Teledyne Technologies in the second quarter valued at approximately $1,672,000.
-88.95% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors have recently added to or reduced their stakes in TDY.
+Bank of Montreal Can increased its position in shares of Teledyne Technologies by 145.0% in the second quarter.
+Bank of Montreal Can now owns 59,480 shares of the scientific and technical instruments company’s stock valued at $25,154,000 after buying an additional 35,204 shares in the last quarter.
+New Mexico Educational Retirement Board increased its position in shares of Teledyne Technologies by 30.4% in the second quarter.
+New Mexico Educational Retirement Board now owns 3,129 shares of the scientific and technical instruments company’s stock valued at $1,311,000 after buying an additional 729 shares in the last quarter.
+Advisor Group Holdings Inc. increased its position in shares of Teledyne Technologies by 39.5% in the second quarter.
+Advisor Group Holdings Inc. now owns 6,530 shares of the scientific and technical instruments company’s stock valued at $2,741,000 after buying an additional 1,850 shares in the last quarter.
+Blueshift Asset Management LLC increased its position in Teledyne Technologies by 397.4% during the 2nd quarter.
+Blueshift Asset Management LLC now owns 15,015 shares of the scientific and technical instruments company’s stock worth $6,289,000 after purchasing an additional 11,996 shares in the last quarter.
+Finally, Parsons Capital Management Inc. RI purchased a new stake in Teledyne Technologies during the 2nd quarter worth about $1,672,000.
+88.95% of the stock is owned by institutional investors.

 About Teledyne Technologies